 Top 9 Coding Games for Kids (Free Online Coding Games Included)

-mBlock is a programming designed for STEAM education by Makeblock.
+mBlock is a programming software designed for STEAM education by Makeblock.
 Through the Scratch 3.0-inspired drag-and-drop interface, coding is just as fun as playing games!
-Plus, mBlock is compatible with many custom hardware and extensions, and allows kids to make their creations, which brings the fun games from online to offline, screen to reality.
+Plus, mBlock is compatible with many custom hardware and extensions and allows kids to make their creations, which brings the fun games from online to offline, screen to reality.

 Scratch was created by the Lifelong Kindergarten Group at the MIT Media Lab.
 It’s a free online coding game for kids that allows players to create their own interactive stories, games, and animations.
 If users want, they can also share them with the online community.
 It may seem a bit intimidating at first; however, it only takes a bit of time and practice for kids to learn the basics of the system before they experience the fun of it.

 Google has been very supportive of the coding community.
 Blockly Games is another great coding-related project that includes a series of seven coding games for kids.
 Different games serve the purpose of introducing kids to some of the fundamental concepts of coding.
 For example, Bird teaches conditionals and Turtle introduces users to loops.